cloudfour/guides/git/pull_request_template.md

 ## Screenshots

-Visual changes should include a screenshot.
+- [ ] Visual changes should include a screenshot.

-## How to Test this PR
+## How to test this PR

 1. instructions for reviewers
 1. to test your changes